 At some point in business ownership, you’ll probably find yourself needing to cancel your merchant account for credit card processing.
 When you do, will you be stuck with cancellation fees?
 Can you be personally held responsible for ongoing costs, like chargebacks that occur after cancellation?

 In this article, attorney Nate Baber from Aeton Law Partners, LLP explains exactly what to look for in your merchant contract and what to know before you cancel.
+Pull out your contract and take a look for these important pieces.

 - First Things First: Personal Guaranty